author-img

 John is the editorial director for CarInsurance.com, Insurance.com and Insure.com.
 Before joining QuinStreet, John was a deputy editor at The Wall Street Journal and had been an editor and reporter at a number of other media outlets where he covered insurance, personal finance, and technology.

-Answer: Getting into an accident while driving alone with only a learner’s permit will likely cause higher auto insurance rates, but the insurer should cover the damage.
+Getting into an accident while driving alone with a learner’s permit will cause your auto insurance rates to go up, but your insurer should cover the damage.

-Chances are that your daughter will be covered since you already have her listed on your policy as a driver.
 When a household member is listed as a driver on the policy, it’s assumed they have access and permission to drive the household vehicles.
-Find out more about car insurance for drivers with a learner’s permit.
+Find out more about car insurance for drivers with a learner’s permit

-Had your daughter not been listed, which some insurers don’t require of young drivers who have only their learner’s permit (and are supposed to be supervised at all times while driving), it’s more likely an insurance company would deny the claim.
+If your child is not listed, which some insurers don’t require of young drivers who have only their learner’s permit (and are supposed to be supervised at all times while driving), it’s more likely an insurance company would deny the claim.

-In any case, you should inform your auto insurer about the accident and the facts surrounding it (that your daughter only has a permit and drove alone), and your insurer will tell you if the incident will be covered.
+Ultimately, it’s up to your car insurance company’s guidelines and state laws that decide if your car insurance policy covers an car accident.
+Inform your auto insurer about the accident and the facts surrounding it, and your insurer will tell you if the incident will be covered.

-If the accident is covered, your liability insurance, bodily injury liability and property damage liability, will pay (up to your chosen limits) for the damages your daughter caused others.
-If the accident damage exceeds the limits, your daughter, as the driver, and you, as the car owner, will be held personally responsible for any monies that still need to be paid out to the other party.
+If the accident is covered, your liability insurance, bodily injury liability and property damage liability, will pay (up to your chosen limits) for the damages your teen caused others.
+If the accident damage exceeds the limits, you will be held personally responsible for any monies that still need to be paid out to the other party.
 Your car needs collision coverage to be covered, and the associated deductible will apply.

 Read more: Can you drive alone with your driver’s permit in New York?